 It’s a winter tradition, and Melbourne does it well.
-Here's where to find yourself a glass of mulled wine in town this winter.
-Opening hours may differ right now, so be sure to check with the business directly before visiting.
+Here's where to find the best mulled wine in town.

-Rain or shine, it doesn’t take much convincing to get a posse together for the more-ish Mexican on offer at Hello José.
-Specially for winter, their classic mulled wine is loaded with cloves, cinnamon and star anise.
+Rain or shine, it doesn’t take much convincing to get a crew together for more-ish Mexican at Hello José.
+Their classic mulled wine is loaded with cloves, cinnamon and star anise.
 If you’re looking to clear the nasal passages, add a José twist with a shot of aged Añejo tequila.

 Just as winter is the time for mulled wine, Gewürzhaus is the place to buy the fixings to make your own at home.
 Their spice kit includes the vanilla bean sugar, Glühwein Gewürz spice and infuser bags you’ll need.
 Just add to your own merlot.
 Follow the recipe and serve with orange and a cinnamon quill.